Alan-Bushell/blackjack/README.md

 Give the application a name and then choose your region and Click "Create app".

-Navigate to are "Settings".
+On the next page click on the Settings tab to adjust the settings.

+Click on the 'config vars' button.

+Supply a KEY of PORT and it's value of 8000.
+Then click on the "add" button.

 Buildpacks now need to be added.

 These install future dependancies that we need outside of the requirements file.

 Select Python first and then node.js and click save.

 **Make sure they are in this order.**

 Then go to the deploy section and choose your deployment method.